GoogleChrome/web.dev/src/site/content/en/webassembly/what-is-webassembly/index.md

   - webassembly
 ---

 Ever since the web became a platform not just for documents but also for apps, some of the most advanced apps have pushed web browsers to their limits.
-The approach of going "closer to the metal" by interfacing with lower-level languages is encountered in many higher-level languages.
-As an example, Java has the Java Native Interface.
+The approach of going "closer to the metal" by interfacing with lower-level languages in order to improve performance is encountered in many higher-level languages.
+As an example, Java has the [Java Native Interface](https://web.archive.org/web/20080330002620/http://today.java.net/pub/a/today/2006/10/19/invoking-assembly-language-from-java.html).
 For JavaScript, this lower-level language is WebAssembly.
-In this article, I first give an overview of assembly language in general, and then explain how via the interim solution asm.js we eventually arrived at the WebAssembly of today.
+In this article, you will discover what assembly language is, and why it can be useful on the web, then learn how WebAssembly was created via the interim solution of asm.js.

 ## Assembly language